betsee/cellnition/README.rst

 logic inherent in the network as a dissipative dynamic system.
 As an extension and improvement upon attractor landscape analysis, NFSMs reveal the analogue computing operations inherent in GRNs, allowing for identification of associated "intelligent behaviors".
-NFSMs capture the "analog programming" of GRNs, providing clear identification of:
+NFSMs capture the "analog programming" of GRNs, which aim to provide clear identification of:

 * Interventions that can induce transitions between stable states (e.g. from "diseased" to "healthy")
 * Identification of path-dependencies, representing stable changes occurring after a transient intervention is applied (e.g. evaluating if a transient treatment with pharmacological agent can permanently heal a condition)
 * Identification of inducible cycles of behavior that take the system through a complex multi-phase process (e.g. wound healing).

-NFSMs have a range of applications, including the identification of strategies to renormalize cancer (see `Tutorial 2`_).
+NFSMs have a range of applications, including the identification of potential strategies to renormalize cancer (see `Tutorial 2`_).

 Read more about Cellnition's NFSMs in our pre-print publication: